 Period of Service

-• Meet the citizenship and security requirements to gain SV security clearance for this trade
+• Meet the citizenship and security requirements to gain SV security clearance for the trade;

-• Be of good character – assessed by study of testimonials and a police record check
+• Be of good character – assessed by a study of testimonials and a police record check;

 • You must be medically fit for service.